ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/wednesday/gatk.md

 Now, run all the other samples using sbatch:

-    sbatch gatk.sh A9004
+    sbatch gatk.slurm A9004
-    sbatch gatk.sh A9006
+    sbatch gatk.slurm A9006
-    sbatch gatk.sh A9014
+    sbatch gatk.slurm A9014
-    sbatch gatk.sh A9018
+    sbatch gatk.slurm A9018

 This will take ~7 hours to run.
 Once all of the samples finish, you can move on to the next step, which will probably be tomorrow.